indic-transliteration/sanscript.js/README.md

 * `slp1` (Sanskrit Library Phonetic Basic)
 * `velthuis` (Velthuis)

-### Transliterating to lossy schemes
-A **lossy** scheme does not have the letters needed to support lossless translation.
-For example, Bengali is a lossy scheme because it uses `ব` for both `ba` and `va`.
-In future releases, Sanscript will allow you to choose how to handle lossiness.
-For the time being, it makes some fairly bad hard-coded assumptions.
-Corrections and advice are always welcome.

 ### Disabling transliteration
 When Sanscript sees the token `##`, it toggles the transliteration state: